SISIPHO203/JavaScript/README.md

 Common modifications

 Changing content: use the textContent or innerHTML properties to update the text or HTML inside an element.
-Changing styles: use the style proprty to modify the CSS style of an element(e. element.style.color="blue";).
+Changing styles: use the style proprty to modify the CSS style of an element( element.style.color="blue";).
 Adding/removing classes: use classlist.add, classlist.remove or classlist.toggle to manipulate an element's classes.
 Changig Attributes: use setAttribute and removeAttribute to modify or rmove attributes like src,href,alt etc.